 If you have myopia or hyperopia, the team uses a phoropter to test your vision using a variety of different lenses.
 This gives you the prescription you need for vision correction like eyeglasses or contacts.

 The Nicholas Rutkowski, O.D. and Associates team evaluates your eye health and checks for emerging eye disease in several ways.
 You can expect all of the following tests during your comprehensive eye exam.
+It is important to have regular exams and eye care services to look for initial signs of any diseases such as glaucoma, macular degeneration, or cataracts.

 The Nicholas Rutkowski, O.D. and Associates team examines your retina using Optos® ultra-widefield (UWF™) retinal imaging.
 This type of retinal imaging shows more than 80% of your retina in a single panoramic image.